roarkm/ASTER/Pruning+Splitting/README.md

 After install use the standard `source .venv/bin/activate` and `deactivate` virtualenv helpers.

 To start a Stanford CoreNLP server, run: `sh runNLPserver.sh`. (visit http://localhost:9000 to test)

-Note: Running stanford-coreNLP server as a separate process appears to be unecessary;
-P&S code spawns a new java process for each sentence.
-This is an inefficient usage do process creation overhead but gets the job done.
-We can investigate refactoring the code to make API calls over http.

 Run `python corenlp.py` to parse your data and then you can run `python dataCleaning.py` to prune and split.